Critics Warn of Expanding Government Powers

 Privacy and Charter Concerns

 Opponents of Bill C-34 have also questioned how age restrictions would be enforced.
-Critics argue that meaningful age verification could require users to provide identification or other personal information before accessing social media platforms, raising privacy concerns for Canadians of all ages.
+Privacy advocates argue that meaningful age verification could require users to provide identification or other personal information before accessing social media platforms, raising privacy concerns for Canadians of all ages.

 Constitutional scholars have further suggested that aspects of the legislation may face Charter challenges related to freedom of expression, privacy rights, and equality protections.